1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 ---

 ### 8.2.2 Simulating the Presence Function
-The function of the presence button is implemented with the special parameters 701 (circuit 1) and 1001 (circuit 2) and has to be executed as a SET-command.
+The function of the presence button is implemented with the special parameters
+- 701 = heat circuit 1,
+- 1001 = heat circuit 2 and
+- 1301 = heat circuit 3/P
+and has to be executed as a SET-command.

 Therefore BSB-LAN needs write-access.
-These parameters (701 & 1001) can not be queried!
+These special parameters (701, 1001, 1301) can not be queried!

 With an active *automatic* heating mode one has to use
-`http://<ip-address>/S701=1` to change to the mode 'reduced' and
+`http://<ip-address>/S<parameter>=1` to change to the mode 'reduced' and
-`http://<ip-address>/S701=2` to the change to the mode 'comfort'.
+`http://<ip-address>/S<parameter>=2` to the change to the mode 'comfort'.
 The setting is active until the next changement of the heating mode occurs, which is triggered by the time schedule.

+Example: The command `<URL>/S701=2` switches HC1 to the comfort mode within the automatic mode.

 ***Note: The function of the presence button is only available when the heater is in automatic mode!***